 Looking for a good CBD for migraines strain?
-We’d recommend trying:
+Remember not to use high-THC strains like Alaskan Thunderfuck, so you can start with these we’d recommend trying:

 For some, smoking intensifies headache pain, if that’s you, check out Herb’s coverage of best vape pens for chronic pain.
 Or, try a sublingual absorption product like Midori strips or Care By Design’s sublingual sprays, for their fast-acting relief.

 Not only is CBD for migraines more effective than prescription and over-the-counter (OTC) drugs, it’s safer.
 There are many OTC and prescription choices for treating and preventing migraines, but they all have side effects and many are not a long-term option.
 For instance, many people’s first instinct is take an OTC NSAID mixed with caffeine, like Excedrin, for a migraine.
 But these drugs cannot prevent migraines and can cause heart, liver, and stomach problems if taken regularly.

 Some people are prescribed opioids, like OxyContin, for debilitating migraines, but we all know how easy it is to get addicted to opioid pain pills.
 The risk of addiction, withdrawal, and accidental overdose death is just not worth the risk.